Sahilll15/blogging-platform-api/README.md

     - `GET /comment/get/:postId`: Get all comments for a post.
     - `PUT /comment/update/:commentId`: Update a comment by ID.
     - `DELETE /comment/delete/:commentId`: Delete a comment by ID.
-    - `GET /comment/comment/:commentId`: get the comment by the commment id
+    - `GET /comment/comment/:commentId`: get the comment by the comment id

   4. **Middleware**
     - Authentication middleware: Ensures that only authenticated users can access certain routes.